 Do you know how to make your garden light up at night?
-The answer (and this is not a trick question!) is to create a moonlight garden.
+The answer is to create a moonlight garden.

 But what is a moonlight garden, and what type of plants shine at night?

 "Moonlight gardening relates to plants that show off their textures, colors and sometimes their silhouettes from dusk into the moonlight hours," said Irene Barber, who coordinates the Adult Horticulture Education Program for the Coastal Maine Botanical Gardens in Boothbay, Maine.

 Flowers in a moonlight garden can also be open during the day, she notes.
 It's a common myth that flowers that bloom at night never bloom during the day.

 Another myth is that the flowers in a moonlight garden are only white.
 "The colors that show off well at night are the cool colors," Barber said.
 "In addition to white, those include light blues, lavenders, chartreuse and even buttery yellow."

 Cool colors are often seen best at dusk and at night because in the soft evening light and under the light of the moon, they don't have to compete with flowers that sport warm colors.
 Vibrant tropical colors such as reds, purples, pinks, oranges, and bright yellows stand out so strongly in the brilliant light of the summer sun that they overpower cooler colors, and we can actually overlook cool colors during the day, Barber said.

 Japanese painted ferns (Athyrium niponicum pictum) come to life in the evening, making them a good choice for your moonlight garden.
 (Photo: Ryan Somma/Flickr)